Feminism in modern and contemporary art

 You might wish to purchase a notebook for taking notes.
 You might wish to buy some of the books on any reading list provided.

 When I've finished, what course can I do next?

 You might also be interested in:

-Art and critical theory: feminism, post-colonialism and the death of the artist
+Art and critical theory: feminism and post-colonialism

 German art 1910-1960: art, politics & culture in the wake of war